childc/childc.github.io/index.md

----
-title: Home
-nav_order: 1
-description: "Test Home"
-permalink: /
----

-# This is test home
+# This is test index